 But just try to find those deeds.
 William allowed him to continue to live on the property, maybe have his own garden for food.
 But farmers did not “give” away their land.

 Prince died an old man, but he was not 100.
 That seems to be some kind of myth about African American slaves, that they live to be 100.
 As if that is some sort of special genetic attribute that they share.
 You can work them to death for decades and they STILL live to be 100.

 He did get a pension.
 But that was not until 1818.

 His first wife was Dinah.
 According to one source, William bought her to be Prince’s wife.
 I have no idea where he got her.
 The same source says that after her death, he purchased Chloe to replace her, and that she and Prince were together for over 60 years.

 The numbers and the facts do not add up.

 Local vital records claim they were officially married in 1799, which means they had already been together for 30 years.
 The stone says Dinah died in 1800.
 Obviously there is either something wrong with Dinah’s death date, or perhaps she had been sold off long before.
-Marriage between slaves did not carry any legal weight anyway.
+Marriage between enslaved individuals did not carry any legal weight anyway.

 Ultimately, in spite of the conflicting accounts, I am pleased that Prince did indeed get a gravestone.
 He deserved to be honored and remembered.
 I do not know who provided it nor when it was installed.
 William died in 1812 so he certainly did not do it.
-A stone of that calibre was not cheap in those days either.
+A stone of that caliber was not cheap in those days either.

 It is quite possible that the stone was erected a number of years later.
-It is also possible that Prince is not buried exactly in that space.
+It is also possible that Prince is not buried exactly in that spot.
 He may very well be buried somewhere on William’s farm in Gorham.
 That is equally plausible.
 The cemetery was barely in existence in 1829.